here are a few of our favourites

-Maps call our beach Whitesands Bay, but we just call it Sennen.
+Maps call our beach Whitesands Bay, but we know it as Sennen.
 It's a stunning stretch of, as the name suggests, beautiful white sand.
-Popular for surfing, swimming, and just kicking back and loving the natural beauty of it all.
+Popular for surfing, swimming and simply kicking back and loving the natural beauty of it all.

 If you don't surf already then now's the time to learn, it can change your life!
-Sennen Surfing School has a great reputation, tell Dave I sent you.
+Sennen Surfing School has a great reputation, tell Dave we sent you.

 Sennen also has a couple of good cafes, a pub and a decent restaurant that's perfect for a sun downer or two.